-He was previously Associate Conductor of the Richmond Symphony and Resident Conductor of the American Symphony Orchestra and of the American Russian Young Artists Orchestra.
-His other former posts include Music Director of the Norwalk (CT) Youth Symphony and Principal Conductor of the New Amsterdam Symphony (NY).
+Previously he held the positions of Associate Conductor of the Richmond Symphony (2001-2004), Resident Conductor of the American Symphony Orchestra (1997-2004), and the American Russian Young Artists Orchestra (1999-2004).
+Other former posts include Music Director of the Norwalk (CT) Youth Symphony and Principal Conductor of the New Amsterdam Symphony Orchestra (NY).
 He was associated with the Bard Music Festival from 1997 to 2004 as both Assistant and Guest Conductor.

 In Europe, Mr. Preu served as Music Director of the Orchestre International de Paris (1993-1995).